 Jimmy offers to sell Thabo a piece of land for R50 000.
 Thabo sends Jimmy a letter offering to pay him R50 000 for the piece of land.
-But when Thabo next sees Jimmy he finds out that Jimmy has sold the land to someone else for R55 000.
+But when Thabo next sees Jimmy, he finds out that Jimmy has sold the land to someone else for R55 000.
 Thabo is upset with Jimmy and says he broke the contract between them.

-Thabo sent an offer to Jimmy to buy his land but Jimmy has not accepted his offer.
+Thabo sent an offer to Jimmy to buy his land, but Jimmy does not accept his offer.
 A contract for the sale of land must be in writing.

-(See page 496 Requirements for a contract)
+(See pg 779: What are the requirements for a contract?)
 Until there is a written offer and a written acceptance of that offer, there is no contract.

-In this case there was no legally binding contract between Jimimy and Thabo.
+In this case, there was no legally binding contract between Jimmy and Thabo.